hyperhq/docs.hypercontainer.io/performance.md

 |VSZ(VmSize)|   437 |   438 |   438 |

-### 2.3 Memory usage in pod (MB)
+### 2.3 Memory usage in Pod (MB)

- When start a pod with minimum startup memory, there will be `9`MB free memory in a running Pod.
-Hyper Kernel takes only `11`MB memory.
+When start a Pod with minimum startup memory, there will be `9`MB free memory in a running Pod.
+Hyper Kernel only takes `11`MB memory.

 |  -  | min | max | avg |
 | --- | --- | --- | --- |